 The Executive Team is responsible to the Principal for the operational and financial management of the areas or activities within their remit.
 They are advised by the Chief Operating Officer on strategic financial matters.
-The Executive Team is responsible for establishing and maintaining clear lines of control and responsibility within the areas that they manage for all operational and financial matters including the delegation of day to day budget control to other budget managers and team leaders.
+The Executive Team is responsible for establishing and maintaining clear lines of control and responsibility within the areas that they manage for all functional operational and financial matters including the delegation of day to day budget control to other budget managers and team leaders.
 The Executive Team shall provide the Chief Operating Officer with such information as may be required to enable:

-- compilation of the College's financial statements, - implementation of financial planning and budgeting, - implementation of audit and financial reviews, projects and value for money.
+- the compilation of the College's financial statements; - implementation of financial planning and budgeting; - broad oversight of budget management and financials control; and - implementation of audit and financial reviews, projects and value for money.